Genealogy

 ANCESTRY – LIBRARY EDITION

 Find your roots!
 This collection assembles every extant U.S. federal census, banking and military records, genealogies, local histories, primary source materials, and genealogical and local history serials.
+Ancestry Library Edition can only be accessed within a BRL branch.

-HERITAGE QUEST ONLINE (at the library) (from home)
+Heritage Quest Online (at the library) (from home)

 One of the most valuable services available today for anyone researching ancestry in the United States.
 The company is best known for its collection of the U.S. Federal Census records from 1790 through 1930.